 To ensure that the refurbishment works can take place safely we will occasionally need to temporarily close local roads, footpaths and bridleways where they intersect with the overhead line route.

 All such closures and temporary traffic management plans are planned and scheduled following conversation and agreement with the relevant local authority and are required to ensure the safety of both members of the public and our team whilst these essential works are taking place.
+Pedestrians and road users will be required to follow the signposted diversion in the area.

 Temporary stop and go measures

-Over the coming months you may see some temporary ‘stop and go’ traffic management measurements put in place on local roads located next to the overhead line.
+Over the coming months you may also see some temporary ‘stop and go’ traffic management measurements put in place on local roads located next to the overhead line.
 These measures are required to enable our team to access working sites and drop off equipment safely.
 They are not expected to last any longer than 15 minutes at a time and will cause minimal disruption.

 What’s next?